Graduate nurse recognised as the state’s best

 Volunteering in Nepal

 During her studies at Southern Cross, Ashleigh volunteered in Nepal, assisting community health workers and teaching healthy hygiene practices.
-The connections she established continued when she returned to Australia.

 In primary school we had a teacher come in and talk to us about where babies come from and I actually first